Talome

 Common causes:

-Dashboard loads but AI does not respond
+Dashboard loads but the AI doesn't respond

-3. Check the backend logs: docker logs talome --tail 20
+3. Check the logs (see above).

 Uninstalling